-Dave Scott has served as our President since March 2022 and as our Chief Executive Officer and as a director of the Company since the Closing of the Business Combination in December 2021 and had served as Chief Executive Officer of Legacy Hyperfine since May 2021.
-Prior to joining the Company, Mr. Scott led advanced Research and Development innovation teams as an Executive at Apple, Inc.'s confidential Special Projects Group from October 2019 to May 2021.
-From 2015 to 2019, Mr. Scott was the Chief Operating Officer and EVP of Research and Development for Verb Surgical, an independent start-up company formed by Google and Johnson & Johnson to develop surgical platforms, including advanced surgical robotics.
-Mr. Scott previously served as Divisional VP of Research and Development for Abbott Medical Optics and as VP of Research and Development at OptiMedica, later acquired by Abbott Medical Optics.
+Dave Scott has served as our Chief Executive Officer and as a director of the Company since the Closing of the Business Combination in December 2021 and had served as Chief Executive Officer of Legacy Hyperfine since May 2021.
+Prior to joining the Company, Mr. Scott led advanced R&D innovation teams as an Executive at Apple, Inc.'s confidential Special Projects Group from October 2019 to May 2021.
+From 2015 to 2019, Mr. Scott was the Chief Operating Officer and EVP of R&D for Verb Surgical, an independent start-up company formed by Google and Johnson & Johnson to develop surgical platforms, including advanced surgical robotics.
+Mr. Scott previously served as Divisional VP of R&D for Abbott Medical Optics and as VP of R&D at OptiMedica, later acquired by Abbott Medical Optics.
 In addition, Mr. Scott led Intuitive Surgical's advanced imaging technologies team, which designed, developed and brought to market the visualization platform for the da Vinci® robotic surgical system.
 Mr. Scott has been awarded over 25 patents in X-ray imaging, medical endoscopy and laser surgery applications.
 Mr. Scott serves on the Board of Directors at the Alfred Mann Foundation and holds a Bachelor of Science in Aerospace Engineering from the University of Kansas and a Master of Science in Aerospace Engineering from the University of Colorado, Boulder.
-Mr. Scott's qualifications to serve on the Hyperfine Board include his leadership experience in the medical technology industry, as well as his knowledge of our business.
+Mr. Scott's qualifications to serve on the Hyperfine Board include his leadership experience in the medical technology industry, as well as his knowledge of our business